AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

    ![](assets/image2016-5-24-10-3a23-3a10.png)

-1. Set Up Your Authorized Support Contacts
+## Set Up Your Authorized Support Contacts {#set-up-your-authorized-support-contacts}

    You might have received an email from Marketo Support stating that you are the Marketo Customer Support Administrator for your company.
 If so, you can set up **authorized support contacts** for your team.
 Only authorized support contacts can contact Marketo Customer Support directly through the [Marketo Support Portal](https://support.marketo.com).